Probate and Real Estate Services

 Use this form to inform the courts that the decedent's creditors have been made aware of the probate filing.

-**Failing to properly file a notice creditors may be THE most common mistake people make during probate.
+**Failing to properly file a notice to creditors may be THE most common mistake people make during probate.
 If you don’t do a thorough job, you may be personally liable for the estate’s debts.

 Oath/Affirmation